Health Care Guide Information

 Frequent urinary tract infections:

-Heavy crystals can cause urine more acidic which lead to bacterial growth in urine called urinary tract infection.
+Heavy crystals can cause urine to be more acidic, which leads to bacterial growth in the urine, called urinary tract infection.

 Prevention:

-Kidneys stones can be prevented by following tips.it mostly depend upon the diet you eat.
+Kidney stones can be prevented by following these tips.it mostly depends upon the diet you eat.

-Reducing salt intake can lower risk of kidney stones caused by salt precipitates in kidneys.
+Reducing salt intake can lower risk of kidney stones caused by salt precipitates in the kidneys.

-Less use of food that increases uric acid levels in the body: Avoid use of food that increases levels of uric acid such as red meet, alcohol, sugary drinks, juices and sweets.
+Less use of food that increases uric acid levels in the body: Avoid use of food that increases levels of uric acid such as red meat, alcohol, sugary drinks, juices and sweets.

 Limit use of calcium containing suplements: Avoid too much consumption of calcium containing foods such as milk, Cheese, yogurt, whole grains, almond, leafy green vegetables etc.